a10networks/a10networks.github.io/introduction/main-repositories-1.md

 It's the base of our framework.

-This is also a HOC library for React.js and Redux, where our framework has encapsulated some core concepts like containers, components, widgets, and also some frequently used features like i18n, a feature debugger.
+It's also a HOC library for React.js and Redux, where our framework has encapsulated some core concepts like containers, components, widgets, and also some frequently used features like i18n, a feature debugger.

 If you want to write your own component or container, please refer to this repository while including relevant interfaces and examples to contribute to a widget.
 You can write the code as below.